percona/everest-operator/docs/proposals/001-DatabaseCluster-Templates/proposal.md

 ## Open Questions

-This is where to call out areas of the design that require closure before deciding to implement the design.
-For instance:

 > 1. Should we have additional controller instead?
 > 2. There could be a list of templates required, one for each layer (db conf, net, storage. etc).
 Now it is assumed that someone merges this to one template and pass it in annotations.
 Should we think about list?